 Get “Top Notch Ready”

 Being truly packed and ready on move day is the single most effective way of controlling the cost of your move.
-Packing one room at a time is the best way to maintain mental and physical control of sorting and packing process.
-Use packing as an opportunity to organize your belongings and eliminate items you no longer need to move so there will be fewer items to move.
+So, keep these moving tips in mind!
+Packing one room at a time is the best way to maintain mental and physical control of the sorting and packing process.
+Use packing as an opportunity to organize your belongings and eliminate items you no longer need so there will be fewer items to move.

-Focus on one room at a time to stay mentally and physically organized easy to say, so hard to do.
+Focus on one room at a time to stay mentally and physically organized.

-- Full boxes are better: Fill boxes completely to eliminate cave-ins.
-Do not have items protruding from top or sides of box.
+- Packing boxes: To prevent crushing and cave-ins, fill the boxes completely.
+Do not have items protruding from the top or sides of the boxes.

-- Drawers: Empty all dresser drawers and leave drawers in.
+- Drawers: Empty all furniture (such as dressers) and leave drawers in.
 This is the safest way to structurally protect your furniture.
+(Some exceptions apply.)

-- Labeling: Label boxes on top and sides with a dark marker.
+- Labeling: Label boxes on top and at least one side with a dark marker.
 For instance, MBR for master bedroom, LR for living room, etc.

 - Box size:

-- Small boxes (1.5 cubic feet): dense items like books, canned goods, documents, CD’s and DVD’s.
+- Small boxes (1.5 cubic feet): dense items like books, pantry/canned goods, paperwork/files, CD’s/DVD’s, and china.

 - Medium boxes (3.1 cubic feet): dishes, cookware, and small appliances (like a coffee maker or toaster).

-- Large boxes (4.5 cubic feet): light items like linens, lamps/shades, small and medium sized pictures, and pillows.
+- Large boxes (4.5 cubic feet): light items like linens, clothes, small and medium sized pictures, and pillows.

-- Dishes: Bubble wrap is recommended for dishes and glassware as it provides most protection.
+- Dishes: Bubble wrap is recommended for dishes and glassware as it provides the most protection.

 - Frames: Pack all framed pictures smaller than 15’ x 13’ in boxes with bubble wrap.
 Vertical placement within the box is safer for all picture frames.

-- Do not pack: Do not pack flammable items (such as aerosol cans, lighter fluid, or gas/propane tanks).
-Do not pack open liquids (like household cleaners, paint, and toiletries).
+- Do not pack: Flammable items (such as aerosol cans, lighter fluid, or gas/propane tanks) or open liquids (like household cleaners, paint, and toiletries).